abaikov/cnstra/docs/concepts/intro.md

 Central Nervous System (CNS) for apps.

 Think of your application as an organism.
-Instead of a global event bus, you have a central nervous system that runs deterministic, typed reactions across a graph of neurons.
+Instead of a traditional event bus, you have a central nervous system that runs deterministic, typed reactions across a graph of neurons with ownership guarantees.
 This makes flows explicit, testable, and fast.

 CNStra (Central Nervous System Orchestrator) is an IERG (Inverted Explicit Reactive Graph): you explicitly start a run; each neuron explicitly returns the next step; nothing happens in the background unless you ask for it.